xengeo/java-fundamentals/bites/12_interfaces_bite.md

 }
 ```

-We can use the interface to declare that another class should implement these two methods, like so...
+We can use the interface to declare that another class should implement these
+two methods, like so:

 ```java
 // a class called Telephone that implements the number pad interface